-Based on evidence, water beds can both be good or bad for your back depending on the make up.
-Water beds come in various styles and make up and there are really those that can be bad for your back.
-For instance, old fashioned water beds with poor inner support system can provide less lumbar support similar to the effect of sitting in a bean bag.
-These types of beds allow the lumbar area or the lower back to sag in time while you sleep giving you back injuries in the long run.
-Aside from the old-fashioned water beds, those with full wave features or action can also provide less back support and the full wave action can make the back sink very low.
-This misalignment in the back can then put stress on the vertebrae and joints.
-Knowing these, it would then be imperative to choose the right water bed that can give you benefits instead of harm.
+Based on evidence, water beds can both be good or bad for your back depending on the make-up.
+For instance, old fashioned water beds with a poor inner support system can provide less lumbar support, creating a similar effect to sitting in a bean bag.
+These types of beds allow the lumbar area or the lower back to sag in time while you sleep, which can lead to back problems in the long run.
+Aside from the old-fashioned water beds, those with full wave features or action also provide less back and can put extra stress on the vertebrae and joints.
+Armed with these pieces of information, you can understand why it is imperative to choose a water bed that offers benefits rather than harm.

-The good thing about water beds today is they are made using the right technology and ergonomic features so they can be good for your back.
-In fact, there are several advantages of getting a water bed as long as you get the right one.
-The following are some of the benefits of using water beds for the back:
+The good thing about most water beds today is that they are made using newer technology and ergonomic features that can actually be good for your back.
+In fact, there are several advantages of getting a water bed; as long as you choose the right one.
+The following are some of the benefits of these “modern” water beds:

-- Modern water beds provide equal pressure on the different parts of the body esepcially the back.
+- Modern water beds provide equal pressure on different parts of the body, esepcially the back.
 This allows the muscles to relax more while you sleep even more than what conventional mattresses can provide.
 The equal pressure in water beds make it a good option for bedridden patients because it reduces the occurrence of bed sores.
-Also, those with back pains report having less symptoms after using water beds.

-- Another essential feature of water beds is it uses a temperature control feature.
-During winter, you can adjust the heater to make you warm and comfortable while during summer, you can make the bed cooler for that nice cool feeling while you sleep.
-The more comfortable you are during your sleep, the better it is for your back.
+- Provides temperature control.
+During winter, you can adjust the heater to make you warm and comfortable, and during summer you can make the bed cooler.
+The more comfortable you are, the better you will sleep.

-- Chambered and baffled water beds have lesser water motion preventing sagging of the back that you get from old fashioned water beds.
+- Chambered and baffled water beds have less water motion, preventing sagging of the back that you get from old-fashioned water beds.

-Aside from the benefits for your back, water beds are also best for those with allergies.
-Since it is made with vinyl, it avoids the effects of bed bugs abd dust mites that can trigger allergies.
+- Water beds may also be good for those with allergies.
+Since it is made with vinyl, it avoids the effects of bed bugs and dust mites that can trigger allergies.